-Configura tivalue Type Default Description Param- Value eter enforce Bool True If the provided IEM and UDEMS have the same process and replace- the flag is true, then the process description from the UDEMS ment will be used. keep en- Bool False Suppose the main process of an IEM is replaced by one of a try func- UDEMS.
-In that case, the declarations and definitions will be tions added to the model from the deleted description.
+Tuble 1.11.
+Comiguration parameters of generalizations.
+Configuration Parameter Value Type Default Value Description enforce replace- ment Bool True If the provided IEM and UDEMS have the same process and the flag is true, then the process description from the UDEMS will be used. keep en- try func- tions Bool False Suppose the main process of an IEM is replaced by one of a UDEMS.
+In that case, the declarations and definitions will be added to the model from the deleted description.
 It is helpful not to write wrappers of static functions manually.

-Table 1.11: Configuration parameters of genericManual generator.
+Table 1.11: Configuration parameters of generic Manual generator.

-1.6.4 Environment Model Decomposition
+1.7.4 Environment Model Decomposition